Quick answer

 Yes — AI can connect directly to Tally Prime and Tally ERP 9 to deliver instant dashboards, natural language queries, and automated insights on your financial, sales, and inventory data.
 Learn how AI analytics works with Tally data.

-Tally Bank Reconciliation Analytics: Automate Bank Statement Matching
+Tally Bank Reconciliation: Automate Statement Matching

 Learn how Tally bank reconciliation analytics automates bank statement matching, flags unreconciled entries, and provides cash position dashboards for Indian businesses.